Scalar perturbations around rotating regular black holes and wormholes: quasi-normal modes, ergoregion instability and superradiance: Scalar perturbations

 \subsection{Boundary conditions}

-For determining the QNMs or the superradiant amplification factor associated with the perturbation of the background geometry due to a test scalar field, one needs to supplement \cref{radialeq} with appropriate boundary conditions.
+For determining the QNMs or the superradiant amplification factors, one needs to supplement \cref{radialeq} with appropriate boundary conditions.
+Such boundary conditions define the physical problem at hand and depend on whether the spacetime contains a black hole or not.

-The boundary conditions at spatial infinity are set irrespective of whether the spacetime contains a black hole or not; but they do depend on which physical problem is at hand: when considering QNMs, we demand purely outgoing wave; for superradiance, instead, we allow for both solutions in \cref{leading_woh}, as both ingoing and outgoing energy fluxes need to be estimated.

-The conditions at the inner boundary of the domain of integration, on the other hand, depend solely on whether the boundary is a horizon or a throat.
-Indeed, a horizon is only traversable in one way and for this reason we demand that no outgoing modes come out of it.
-The null-throat case, $\ell=r_+$, might raise doubts, since the horizon coincides with the wormhole throat.
-We resolve to treat it as a black hole, \ie\ we disallow outgoing modes.
-Our choice is justified upon inspection of the conformal diagrams (\cref{fig:penrose}) representing each case: causal curves originating from the ``other universe'' cannot cross the throat, and therefore they do not influence the physics taking place in ``our universe''.
+QNMs encode the scalar's late-time response to an initial perturbation that is localized in space.
+For this reason, we demand purely outgoing waves at spatial infinity.
+In the regular black hole case, we further demand that no radiation comes out of the horizon.
+The null throat case is analogous to the regular black hole, in this respect: As can be deduced by inspecting the conformal diagrams of \cref{fig:penrose}, in this case the wormhole throat coincides with the horizon and is therefore a causal boundary.
 (The only causal curves that reach $r=+\infty$ after having crossed $r=\ell$ originated from the ``other universe'' in the past analytical extension of the spacetime.)
-This is at variance with what happens in the timelike throat case.
-Indeed, when $\ell>r_+$ the throat is traversable in both directions and the ``two universes'' are causally connected.
+Hence, we impose purely ingoing boundary conditions at the null throat.
+When $\ell>r_+$, instead, the throat is traversable in both directions and the ``two universes'' are causally connected.
 Since the geometry on the two sides of the wormhole is symmetric, we assume that the scalar field will inherit the symmetry of the background.
 This assumption translates into perfect reflection at the throat, which we implement by demanding $R(\ell) = 0$.
-Our choice of boundary conditions is summarized in \cref{tab:boundcond}.
+Alternatively, one can require the derivative of the radial function to vanish at the throat; such Neumann boundary conditions are associated to another family of QNMs, whose computation is beyond the scope of this paper.